axgkl/pds/README.md

 - The main program, when wanting to kill tmux, waits for a key entry, when a session is attached.

-A testsession might light like so
+A test session might light like so

 [![asciicast](https://asciinema.org/a/IPb1eZQ7Ss1Xr3qeWaDhOJAaD.svg)](https://asciinema.org/a/IPb1eZQ7Ss1Xr3qeWaDhOJAaD)